golang/exp/cmd/gorelease/testdata/README.md

   or diagnostics.
 True by default.
 * `skip`: non-empty if the test should be skipped.
 The value is a string passed to `t.Skip`.
+* `proxyVersions`: empty if the test should include all `mod/` entries in the proxy, or else a comma-separated list of the modpath@version's it should include.

 Test archives have a file named `want`, containing the expected output of the test.
 A test will fail if the actual output differs from `want`.